 To inform staff of their entitlement and the procedures for the taking of other leave types.

-- All staff, except casual general and sessional academic staff, are eligible to apply for the following leave (paid and unpaid), provided for under the ANU Enterprise Agreement and the Staff Leave policy.
+- All staff, except casual professional and casual sessional academic staff, are eligible to apply for the following leave (paid and unpaid), provided for under the ANU Enterprise Agreement and the Staff Leave policy.

 Entitlement & accruals

-All staff (except casual general and sessional academic staff)
+All staff (except casual professional and casual sessional academic staff)